Different types of companies in India

 14. Nidhi Company

-A Nidhi Company is a type of company that is registered for the purpose of accepting deposits and lending money to its members.
+A Nidhi Company is a type of company that is registered to accept deposits and lend money to its members.
 It is similar to a mutual benefit society and is ideal for small savers.

 15. Section 8 Company